Battle of Red Bank: Aftermath

 The Hessian army reported casualties of 377 killed and wounded with 20 missing or captured, while the Americans reported their losses at 14 killed and 27 wounded.
 Frustrated by the failure to capture Fort Mercer, Howe ordered the Hessian regiments withdrawn from New Jersey while he made plans to attack Fort Mifflin by a massive artillery bombardment.
 By early November the British artillery batteries on Providence Island were complete, and a number of warships were available in support.
 On November 10, 1777, the British opened a full-scale bombardment of Fort Mifflin which lasted for five days.
 Six British warships, with two small floating batteries, HMS Vigilant and HMS Fury, also joined the bombardment to rake Fort Mifflin at close range.

 After five days, 250 of the original 400 American defenders had been reported as casualties and ammunition at the fort was running low.
 The commanding officer of Fort Mifflin, Major Simeon Thayer, ordered the fort abandoned on the evening of November 15.
 The remaining defenders were evacuated to Fort Mercer, but they left the American flag flying over Fort Mifflin.
 The next morning, a small party of British troops landed unopposed at the deserted fort, tore down the American flag, and ran up the Union Jack.
 The bombardment of Fort Mifflin came at minimal cost to the British with only a reported 13 sailors and troops killed, 24 more wounded, and limited damage to some of their warships and land batteries.

 Howe then sent Lord Cornwallis with 2,000 men to attack Fort Mercer, landing them by ferry at Billingsport, 3 mi to the south.
 Rather than allow the garrison to be captured in an overwhelming British assault, Colonel Christopher Greene decided to abandon the fort on November 20, and the British seized it the following day.
 Washington's scheme of starving the British out of Philadelphia failed with the loss of the two forts, leaving luring the British out of Philadelphia into another major land battle at his camp at nearby White Marsh as his last feasible military option.
 Although Howe did sortie from the city to launch a feint at the American camp in early December, he felt the American position was too strong and returned to Philadelphia until the next spring.
-Washington then moved his army to Valley Forge, where for the winter.
+Washington then moved his army to Valley Forge, where they camped for the winter.

 The 1st Rhode Island Regiment, also known as Varnum's Regiment, the 9th Continental Regiment, the Black Regiment, the Rhode Island Regiment, and Olney's Battalion, fought with the Americans.
-The regiment included free African-Americans, enslaved people, and Native Americans.
-Masters of the enslaved people were to be paid fair market value for their slave upon completion of the war, at which time the enslaved person would be freed.
+The regiment had in its ranks several free or formerly enslaved African-Americans and Native Americans.
+In early 1778 the regiment also enlisted a number of enslaved African-Americans with their masters being paid fair market value for their slave upon completion of the war, at which time the enslaved person would be freed.